eosafu/TMSBrainApp1.1.0/README.md

 A sample of TMS Brain data is available for practice.

-The ``TMSBrainApp1.1.0`` package contains functions which are well documented.
+The ``TMSBrainApp1.1.0`` package contains well documented functions used internally by the Shiny application, which are also made available for users.
 For example, use

 ```
 		R > ?QuantResidTMS()